 Those who prepare for the change will stand out from the crowd by delivering relevant, timely, and insightful customer experiences compared to the one-size-fits-all experiences of the competition.
 Those who haven’t prepared will need to build that strategy quickly, all in an environment where there’s no clear replacement and simply less data available.

-Here are five steps to make sure you can still create a personalized customer experience without the use of third-party cookies.
+Here’s how you can still create a customized customer experience without third-party cookies.

 First-party data is often your best source for accurate and specific consumer information.
 Increasing first-party data has been a priority for marketers for years.
 According to a 2018 study, 85% of U.S. marketers said that increasing their first-party data is a high priority.
 And if you think about it, you’re probably already collecting data on your customers with different tools (e.g., email, social, etc).